kailash-manasarovar/statement/docs/timeline/early-years/interim.md

     - It is a happy and joyous occasion.
     - I wake up.
     - God gave me a joyful and hopeful vision to ease the sudden realization that I had been silenced in the most appalling manner from nearly the beginning of my life.
 Ironically, I thought that the trumpet teacher was my betrothed, but I expect this was part of the NLP suggestion and online manipulation.
-    - Whoever my husband to be *is* in the vision, I am in his head.
+    - Whoever my husband to be *is* in the vision, I am in his head looking at myself.

-- When I was [on my knees in January 2019](#january-2019), I had prayed to Mary for help, and somehow I came across [Steve's website](https://www.austinattach.com/).
-- I watched a few videos and listened to a few lectures.

-<iframe width="672" height="378" src="https://www.youtube.com/embed/MGkLEPmdkcE" title="Transforming The Experience Based Brain | Stephen Terrell" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-- Something resonated strongly.
-- I noticed the picture of Bernadette behind his desk in his office.
-- My intuition was telling me he could help me, and so I reached out to him.
-- He said he wasn't able to take me on as a client as he was too busy, and in Texas, but instead he suggested I attend his courses and learn about the practice.
 - I have been attending these courses around three times a year since 2020 and I am now a qualified practitioner.
+- It is curious that I didn't see Steve in person again until just a few days after teachers and staff at the conservatory of Dénia set up my 'funeral' in the attempt to completely destroy me.
+- At that training, in [June 2023](../2023/june.md#ireland), I was utterly traumatized, completely shattered, it was noticed by everyone.
+Yet, again, Steve's work brought me back to a centered place of resilience.
-- [TEB](https://www.austinattach.com/transforming-the-experience-based-brain/) gave me the resilience and strength I needed to survive a criminally vicious and prolonged attack on my physical, psychological, emotional, and sexual wellbeing I suffered at the hands of the people of Dénia that included teachers and staff at the conservatory there.
+- [TEB](https://www.austinattach.com/transforming-the-experience-based-brain/) has given me the support and strength I needed to survive the 3-year-long, criminally vicious attack on my physical, psychological, emotional, and sexual wellbeing I suffered at the hands of the people of Dénia that included teachers and staff at the conservatory.

 ## End of December 2020